Mrknol/.EXE-to-.lnk-shortcut-/README.md

 # About

 This script is written in Python 3.8.
+It's written completely by me MrKnol.

 There are certain prerequisite modules that need to be installed if you don't have them already in order for the script to run properly.